Here’s Our Rant About Phoenix New Media Limited (FENG)

-Phoenix New Media Limited (NYSE:FENG) went up by 7.52% from its latest closing price compared to the recent 1-year high of $1.45.
-The company’s stock price has collected 20.17% of gains in the last five trading sessions.
+Phoenix New Media Limited (NYSE:FENG) went down by -0.70% from its latest closing price compared to the recent 1-year high of $1.49.
+The company’s stock price has collected 18.33% of gains in the last five trading sessions.
 Press Release reported on 12/08/20 that Phoenix New Media Announces Renewal of Trademark License Agreements with Phoenix TV

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.